zyx/manual/README.md

 ### Contributions

 Send a pull request to this repository with your edits.
-Major changes like new pages and sections are welcome, as well as minor fixes like grammar, spelling, and reorganization.
+Major changes like new pages and complete overhauls are welcome, as well as minor fixes like grammar, spelling, and reorganization.
+Your PR will be accepted if it is a net positive benefit to readers.

 ### Building